Lok Ayukta amendment: Cong seeks Yechury's intervention | Politics

 - India

-The political row over the Left government's decision to amend the Lok Ayukta Act refused to die down in Kerala as the opposition Congress leader V D Satheesan on Saturday wrote to CPI(M) general secretary Sitaram Yechury seeking his intervention in the matter.
+The political row over the Kerala government's decision to amend the Lok Ayukta Act refused to die down as the opposition Congress sought CPI(M) general secretary Sitaram Yechury's intervention in the matter while the BJP alleged that the ingenuity of the anti-corruption stand of the left party has been exposed through the move.

+Satheesan, who recently requested Governor Arif Mohammed Khan not to give assent to the proposed ordinance amending the decades-old law, wrote to Yechury alleging that the objective of the Vijayan government was to undermine the Lok Ayukta in the state.
+Senior BJP leader and Union Minister V Muraleedharan told reporters here that the Marxist party used to put up stiff resistance against bringing out ordinance by the Centre and their move to amend the Lok Ayukta Act without taking into confidence the state Assembly was in stark contrast to their proclaimed stand in this connection.

-Alleging that the ordinance puts the political morality of the CPI (M) at stake and would reduce the party to mere political rhetoric to ''eyewash'' the common public, the Congress leader also said the existing Act, enacted during the erstwhile communist government led by EK Nayanar, had stringent provisions to combat corruption. ''This amendment literally removes the Lok Ayukta's tooth and nail.
-It's perplexing how an executive could serve as an appeal authority for a decision made by a former Supreme Court judge or Chief Justice of the High Court,'' he asked.
+Alleging that the ordinance puts the political morality of the CPI (M) at stake and would reduce the party to mere political rhetoric to ''eyewash'' the common public, he also said the existing Act, enacted during the erstwhile communist government led by EK Nayanar, had stringent provisions to combat corruption. ''This amendment literally removes the Lok Ayukta's tooth and nail.
+It's perplexing how an executive could serve as an appeal authority for a decision made by a former Supreme Court judge or Chief Justice of the High Court,'' he said.

-Charging that the hastiness in bringing this ordinance was ''suspicious'', he also said there seemed to be no other reason except that the Lok Ayukta is about to take up cases against the Chief Minister and the Higher Education Minister. ''It is vividly clear that this amendment is a shield to guard against any unfavourable decisions from the Lok Ayukta,'' Satheesan claimed.
+Charging that the hastiness in bringing this ordinance was ''suspicious,'' the Congress leader said there seemed to be no other reason except that the Lok Ayukta is about to take up cases against the Chief Minister and the Higher Education Minister. ''It is vividly clear that this amendment is a shield to guard against any unfavourable decisions from the Lok Ayukta,'' Satheesan claimed.

-Pointing out that the Lok Ayutka was the only tool left to question executive corruption and nepotism and rendering the Lok Ayukta toothless would only serve as a catalyst for corrupt public servants to engage in widespread corruption, he also wanted Yechury to direct the state government to refrain from moving forward with this ''extremely regressive legislation''.
+Pointing out that the Lok Ayutka was the only tool left to question executive corruption and nepotism and rendering the Lok Ayukta toothless would only serve as a catalyst for corrupt public servants to engage in widespread corruption, he also wanted Yechury to ensure that the state government refrains from moving forward with this ''extremely regressive legislation''.
+Meanwhile, Muraleedharan took a dig at the Left party saying its leaders, during the time of agitation for Lokpal, had seemed like those having intolerance towards corruption.

+''They are showing their true colours now.
+If the Centre brings out an ordinance, it is undemocratic for them...
+If they themselves bring a similar one in the state, they will say it is a democratic approach,'' the union minister added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)